inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 could be supported via the hospital IT and contractors so it was deemed more pragmatic that both databases use PostgreSQL initially.

-[//]: #22 (Do all the intended readers know what "relationships" in a database sense are?
-Some may equate this to foreign keys ... )

 Internally we use Glowroot, an Open source Java Application Performance Monitor that allows us to monitor the performance of the pipeline.
 It allows tracing slow requests, errors and transaction times as well as supporting monitoring of SQL capture and aggregation.
 Each microservice has a Glowroot instance attached, allowing precise monitoring of each aspect individually.

-[//]: #23 (Microservice was not used before and I wonder it is easy to make the connection that these are the parts of the pipeline.
-I guess I would aim for consistency and if this is a term that should be included already start introducing it very early on and use it throughout the entire document)

 We use Docker containers to build and deploy the services that constitute the pipeline.
 This greatly facilitates development, as we can deploy containers based on different branches of code to test new features or debug specific issues.

-[//]: #24 (Do all intended readers know what "Docker containers" are and what is meant by "debugging issues"?)

 ## Testing and validating data